Gabrielle Duchêne: Later years

 However, her pacifist writings and speech included communist and pro-Russian propaganda, which caused tensions in the French section of the WILPF and in the WILPF's International Executive Committee.

-Duchêne participated in the General Conference on Disarmament in Frankfurt (1929) and in Paris (1932).

-In August 1932 Duchêne participated in developing the Congress Against Imperialist War, and in forming the World Committee Against War (Comité mondial contre la guerre).
+Duchêne participated in the General Conference on Disarmament in Frankfurt (1929) and in Paris (1932), as well as in developing the Congress Against Imperialist War in August 1932 and in forming the World Committee Against War (Comité mondial contre la guerre).

 In the Congress Against War and Imperialism in Amsterdam, where the foundations were laid for the Amsterdam-Pleyel Movement, she was sponsored by Romain Rolland and Henri Barbusse.

 She was then one of the secretaries of the World Committee Against War and Fascism.

 In 1934 Duchêne organized the World Assembly of Women, and chaired its World Committee of Women against War and Fascism (CMF: Comité mondial des femmes contre la guerre et le fascisme).

 The CMF was formed at a congress in Paris in August 1934.
 Cor Ramondt-Hirschmann of the Netherlands records that the invitation left "no doubt whatever" about "the absolute communist character" of the proposal, although groups and individuals with diverse opinions were invited.
 Duchêne said the congress had a mood of great enthusiasm and brought together "the women that race, geographical situation, social milieu, intellectual formation, religion, philosophical conviction, individual or general interests, everything, finally, had separated until now".
 Efforts were made to avoid the meeting being a Communist Congress, but a WILPF member said the congress was pervaded by "the powerful current of Communist sympathy.

 The WILPF supported the CMF but remained a separate entity.

 Duchêne was present at the founding conference of the Universal Assembly for Peace in Brussels in September 1936.

 World War II (1939–45) was a difficult period for Duchêne, but by great good fortune her apartment was never raided and her records remain intact.

 Gabrielle Duchêne died on 3 August 1954 in Zurich, Switzerland, at the age of 84.